June-Skeeter/GEOB270_Lab3_2021S1/index.md

 ## Getting Started

-Just as in Labs 1 & 2, create a new project in ArcPro called Lab3_Project.
+**1)** Just as in Labs 1 & 2, create a new project in ArcPro called Lab3_Project.

 ## Download the Lab Data

-Now download [the lab materials](https://github.com/June-Skeeter/GEOB270_Lab3_2021S1/tree/master/Lab3_Materials).
-Extract the lab3_Data.zip file to your newly created Lab3_Project folder.
-You will read parts of the two .pdf files for the Framing the problem section.
+Now download the .zip file and .pdf files from [Github](https://github.com/June-Skeeter/GEOB270_Lab3_2021S1/tree/master/Lab3_Materials).
+Extract the PA_Data.zip file to your Lab3_Project folder.
+Open the two .pdfs, you will read the highlighted parts of them for the next section of the lab.